JuergenGutsch/blog/_source/_posts/2025-07-23-web-api-headers.md

 Securing your ASP.NET Core application means more than just input validation.
 It is a full approach, covering every part of web communication.
 By adding good security headers and removing chatty ones, you make your application much stronger.

 This is not a one-time task.
 Threats change.
 Your security must change too.
-Regularly check your header settings.
+Regularly check your header settings for example with [securityheaders.com](https://securityheaders.com/).
 Stay updated on security best practices.
 Keep building secure web applications.